Carlsminde: 18th century

 Carlsminde originates in an old tenant farm.
 Court physician and kancelliråd Johan Peter Homuth constructed a small country house on the land in 1751 and later expanded the estate with more land twice.
 The current building was built for a later owner, Peter Wasserfalls, a grocer and manufacturer, probably a few years prior to his death in 1782.
 Wasserfall left the estate to his son who also purchased another nearby property.

 19th century

-Christian Ditlev Frederik Reventlow, a landonwe and the country's prime minister, who wanted a summer residence close to Copenhagen, purchased the estate in 1799.
+Christian Ditlev Frederik Reventlow, a landowner and the country's prime minister, who wanted a summer residence close to Copenhagen, purchased the estate in 1799.